The Intricate Dance of Prompt Complexity, Quality, Diversity, and Consistency in T2I Models: Benchmarking Framework

 \section{Benchmarking Framework}

-We present a benchmarking framework designed to evaluate the utility (focusing on quality, diversity, and consistency) of synthetic data generated by T2I models as a function of prompt complexity, comparing with that of real data.
+\xf{We propose a new evaluation framework designed to} evaluate the utility (focusing on quality, diversity, and consistency) of synthetic data generated by T2I models as a function of prompt complexity, comparing with that of real data.
 Comparing the diversity of synthetic images conditioned on a prompt to that of real images in a dataset is challenging, as image-caption pairs in existing datasets are fixed, making it non-trivial to assemble a set of real images that matches a given prompt.\looseness-1

 Given an image dataset ${\mathcal{X} \subseteq \mathcal{I} \times \mathcal{Y}}$, where ${\mathcal{I}}$ is the image set and ${\mathcal{Y}}$ is the label set.
 Each datapoint ${X_i \in \mathcal{X}, i \in \{1,2, \dots, |\mathcal{X}|\}}$ is ${(I_i, y_i)}$ where ${I_i}$ represents the image sample, and ${y_i}$ represents the associated label (either class or captions in our experiments).
 We first synthesize the images using captions with $K$ different levels of complexities.
 The caption set associated with each complexity is noted as ${\mathcal{C}^k, k\in \{1, 2, \dots, K\}}$.
 We then use T2I models to generate synthetic images $\bar{\mathcal{I}}^k$ from the caption sets $\mathcal{C}^k$.
 Finally, we employ different evaluation functions ${f \in \mathcal{F}: \{\mathcal{I}, \bar{\mathcal{I}}^k\} \times \mathcal{C}^k \to \mathbb{R}}$ to evaluate the utilities of both synthetic and real data, where $\mathcal{F}$ is the set of evaluation functions considered in our analysis and $f$ is an evaluation function.
 In the following, we describe our framework, which consists of captioning, pairing, alignment, sampling, and generation steps, in detail.\looseness-1